Virginia's Husband (1934 film)

 Virginia's Husband is a 1934 British comedy film directed by Maclean Rogers and starring Dorothy Boyd, Reginald Gardiner and Enid Stamp-Taylor.
-The play by Florence Kilpatrick on which the film is based, had previously been adapted as a silent film in 1928.
+It was written by H. Fowler Mear, based on the 1926 play of the same title by Florence Kilpatrick, and was made as a quota quickie.
+Kilpatrick's play had previously been adapted as a silent film in 1928.